sunfounder/3.5-ips-screen/docs/source/compatible_os.rst

       - If you are using a **Raspberry Pi 4 or 5**, please Go to Raspberry Pi Imager to install the latest Trixie system (released:2025-10-1).
       - If you are using a **Raspberry Pi 3B/3B+ or Zero 2W**, please visit |link_bullseye| to download it.
+      - Not yet adapted for the Raspberry Pi Zero W.

     * For **Ubuntu** system, please Go to Raspberry Pi Imager and select either **Ubuntu Desktop 24.04 LTS (64 bit)** or **Ubuntu Server 24.04 LTS (64 bit)**.